metricly/metricly-docs/content/api/api-notifications.md

 ## How to Find Policy IDs using Notifications

-You can use the Notifications API to kickstart a search for policies that are firing (sending notifications).
+You can use the Notifications API to kickstart a search for policies that are generating notifications.
 Once you have located the notification's **id**, switch over to the Policies API to inspect the alerting policy and/or update its details.

 {{% expand "View Walkthrough." %}}